Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-IT-Support/00-Licensing/Functionality.md

 ### User Limits

-If the extension limits number of the users that may use the extension, only users with plans different from the plans below are considered.
+If the extension limits number of the users that may use the extension, only users with following plans are considered:
-- Global Admin
-- D365 Admin
+- Premium Plan
-- D365 Admin Partner
+- Premium ISV (Embedded) Plan
-- Delegated Admin
+- Essential Plan
+- Essential ISV (Embedded) Plan
-- Helpdesk
+- Essential Attached Plan
-- Accountant Hub
-- Microsoft 365

 ## For developers